waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Pit (8, 7): Target for Boulder 7.
 - Map Note: Tile (4, 1) (Cody) is a wall, blocking direct access to the northern western side.
 - Strategy: Solve eastern side first (Boulders 3 and 7), then re-evaluate western side access.
-- Current Status (Turn 29287): Boulder 3 is in pit.
+- Current Status (Turn #29288): Boulder 3 is in pit.
 Resetting floor to fix Boulder 7 positioning.
-Heading to ladder at (7, 9).
-[Time: Turn 29287]
+Returning to 2F.
+[Time: Turn #29288]